Learn how to configure your profile, get notifications from Opsgenie and view on-call schedules.

 Click Save Integration.

-If you are using SSO to login to Jira, you need to generate an API token and use this token as the password in the integration settings password field.
-View these instructions to generate an API token in Jira.
+If you are using SSO to log in to Jira, you need to generate an API token and use this token as the password in the integration settings.
+Visit Manage API tokens for your Atlassian account to learn how to generate an API token in Jira.

-After generating your new token, copy and paste it to the password field of the Jira Service Management integration in Opsgenie.
-Save the integration.
+After generating your new token, copy and paste it to the Password field of the Jira integration in Opsgenie.
+Then, save the integration.

 Users who don't have Atlassian Account